latoyawenzinger/Moneyball-Model/README.md

 -	Film released in 2011

 ## Project Description/Outline:
 The goal of this project is to build the best team on the lowest budget.
+(CLICK HERE) to view our Moneyball data dashboard [https://public.tableau.com/app/profile/latoya.wenzinger/viz/Moneyball_16852168288720/MoneyballThePriceisRight]

 ## Datasets to Be Used:
 1.	[**Spotrac.com MLB 2022 Salary Data**](https://www.spotrac.com/mlb/payroll/2022/)